8 Essential Elements For De-Risking An Automation Project

 The design review is an essential part of de-risking automation projects.
 In regulated sectors, it’s also a compulsory part of the process and must be properly documented.

 A design review tests and evaluates the design of the automation solution against the User Requirements Definition.
-At SL Controls, we insist on peer reviews by multiple Subject Matter Experts to ensure we get a broad spectrum of opinion and can maximise on the experience that exists within the company.

 5. Factory Acceptance Testing

 The goal of Factory Acceptance Testing (FAT) is to ensure the equipment, platforms, and components of the automation solution can deliver on requirements.
 It is a process that can highlight issues and errors, so it plays a key role in de-risking automation projects.

 Logistics management is often taken for granted in automation projects, despite the fact there are so many things that can go wrong, many of which can have significant consequences.
 A good example is a piece of equipment getting dropped and damaged.
 This could set a project back for weeks or months.

 To mitigate these risks, we insist on using qualified and approved freight forwarders who take essential steps to ensure the smooth teardown, crating, and transportation of equipment and machinery.
 This includes:

 7. Site Acceptance Testing

 While the aim of a de-risking strategy is to eliminate risks at the earliest possible stages of an automation project, the Site Acceptance Testing stage is still important.
 It’s also an essential GMP requirement.

 De-risking in the final commissioning phase includes IQ (installation qualification), OQ (operational qualification), and PQ (performance qualification).